 Values above the mechanical limits of the equipment

-There are several studies and efforts to optimize the operational parameters during drilling, in order to determine the best possible option for rotation (RPM) and weight on the drilling tool (WOB).
+There are several studies and efforts to optimize the operational parameters during drilling, to determine the best possible option for rotation (RPM) and weight of the drilling tool (WOB).
 The main aim is to obtain a maximum penetration rate (ROP).
 Many times, a maximized ROP is not possible, therefore, a desired penetration rate with minimum energy consumption must be sought.
-This is an arduous task, which is undoubtedly one of the most complicated, difficult and necessary issues for an effective drilling process.
+This is an arduous task, which is undoubtedly one of the most complicated, difficult, and necessary issues for an effective drilling process.

-There are several complicating factors that tend to lead to a limitation in the advance speed of the drill (cleanliness of the bottom of the hole, rock condition, risks of drill string jams, operational limits of tools and machines).
+There are several complicating factors that tend to lead to a limitation in the advance speed of the drill (cleanliness of the bottom of the hole, rock condition, risk of drill string, jams, and operational limits of tools and machines).

-For Rocha et al (2007) an interesting strategy capable of allowing a more assertive productivity is to set a maximum limit for ROP.
-Thus, it is extremely important to know what is the maximum possible rate to be obtained with the selected drill model.
+For Rocha et al. (2007), an interesting strategy capable of allowing a more assertive productivity is to set a maximum limit for ROP.
+Thus, it is essential to know what is the maximum possible rate to be obtained with the selected drill model.
 The trivial solution involves determining the correct pair of forward force (WOB) and rotation (RPM).
-Although it seems to be easy, in practice it is a very difficult and complicated action, as it involves several variables that directly influence ROP.
+Although it seems to be easy in practice, it is a very difficult and complicated action, as it involves several variables that directly influence ROP.
 There is a strong tendency to seek a better penetration rate (ROP) by exclusively changing the force on the drill (WOB).
-According to Aadnoy (2009) an inadequate adjustment in drilling parameters can cause serious disruption to drilling with unnecessary energy expenditure.
+According to Aadnoy (2009), an inadequate adjustment in drilling parameters can cause serious disruption to drilling with unnecessary energy expenditure.

 Excess energy is dissipated in the form of heat, noise and returns to the machine generating vibrations.
-These are extremely harmful to the drilling process, as they will cause loss of productivity, unwanted equipment downtime and buckling of drill pipes.
-One must seek the most adequate relationship between weight and rotation capable of generating the lowest specific mechanical energy, so efficiency, optimization in drilling involves the adoption and use of optimal operational parameters capable of generating an ROP that we can also consider it as being great.
+These are extremely harmful to the drilling process, as they will cause loss of productivity, unwanted equipment downtime, and buckling of drill pipes.
+One must seek the most adequate relationship between weight and rotation capable of generating the lowest specific mechanical energy, efficiency, optimization in drilling involves the adoption and use of optimal operational parameters capable of generating an ROP that we can also consider it as being great.

 The lack of a reliable model for ROP prediction is an obstacle that prevents the sustainable development of the rock drilling process.
 There are few models that lend themselves to this purpose (MAURER, 1965; YOUNG, 1969; BOURGOYNE and YOUNG, 1974), but all of them have serious limitations, which prevent them from being used universally, quickly and safely.

-Another point to be made is that the market for drilling tools and equipment lacks accurate information on achievable productivity levels, that is, unlike other mining products, there is no “safe source” or production manuals with reliable data when it comes to drilling.
+Another point to be made is that the market for drilling tools and equipment lacks accurate information on achievable productivity levels, that is, unlike other mining products, there is no “safe source” or production manuals with reliable data in regard to drilling.
 This justifies the search and highlights the need to obtain a model for ROP prediction.
 From the observations made by Maurer in the laboratory, where he concluded that an increase in the rotation of the drilling tool generates an increase in ROP and that this is only possible when there is a certain weight on the drill bit; we can obtain an equation capable of providing the maximum penetration rate for it.
-Once we know the upper limit (the maximum possible capacity) we can establish an optimal ROP range that must be met during the drilling process.
+Once we know the upper limit (the maximum possible capacity), we can establish an optimal ROP range that must be met during the drilling process.